ggrieb/about-me/README.md

 MIT

 Acknowledgements
-Shout out to Instructor Sam Hamm of Code Fellows and TA Phil for helping me see my wi-fi was off.
+Shout out to Instructor Sam Hamm of Code Fellows and TA Phil for helping me see my wi-fi was off, and TA Han for clarifying what the while () value is 'saying'.